hyurl/sfn-logger/README.md

         is `YYYY-MM-DDTHH:mm:ss`, used by [moment](https://momentjs.com).
     - `trace?: boolean` The log message should contain the filename and position of where triggers the logging operation, `false` by default.
-    - `toConsole?: boolean` The log will also output to the console, `false` by default.
+    - `toConsole?: boolean` The log should also be output to the console, `false` by default.
     - `outputLevel?: number` Sets the minimum level of logs that should be output to the file, default value is `Logger.Levels.DEBUG`.
     - `mail` An object configures a new Mail instance (from